Exactly How to Skim Fat from the Broth of Your Favorite Soups

 If you make a lot of homemade soup, it's a good idea to know how to skim fat off the broth as you're cooking.
 Use our Test Kitchen-approved methods to separate fat from the broth of your favorite from-scratch soups.

 There's no denying the comfort we feel when enjoying a bowl of from-scratch chicken noodle soup.
 You know what's not comforting?
 Taking a spoonful only to find the broth unpleasantly oily rather than soothing.
 Not to worry, that extra fat in your soup can be skimmed right off the top.
 Here you can learn how to remove fat from homemade broth or soup.
 Not only will skimming fat from your favorite soup taste better (by eliminating that oily mouthfeel), but will also shave off some extra calories.

 Here are the easiest methods of skimming fat from broth that require no special tools.

-1. To remove fat from hot soup or broth, use a large metal spoon and skim off the fat that rises to the top.
+- To remove fat from hot soup or broth, use a large metal spoon ($12, Target) and skim off the fat that rises to the top.

-2. You also can cover and refrigerate the soup or broth for 6 to 8 hours or until the fat solidifies on the surface.
-Then use a spoon to lift off the hardened fat.
+- Our Test Kitchen finds the easiest way to remove the fat from the broth is to chill the broth first.
+Cover and refrigerate the soup or broth 6 to 8 hours or until the fat solidifies on the surface.
+Then use a spoon to easily lift off the hardened fat.